Skip to main content

 5. Actual power generation.
 PNoy expanded power generation by 30 TWH in just six years, the biggest increase compared with the previous five administrations.
 This further proves that energy is development, more electricity is more growth, more poverty reduction.

 However, can we always rely on growth rates to determine better economics?
-Vietnam has already been strong during Doi Moi, it would be reasonable that a slowdown was destined to happen.
+Vietnam has already been strong during Doi Moi, so it would be reasonable that a slowdown was destined to happen.
 I'm not going to deny any achievements Noynoy has.
 The problem is with people is with people who put him on top of the pedestal.
 It's possible to support Noynoy without treating him like a fairy or a god.

 Eco-cha proponent Masigan also wrote this on Business World on Noynoy: